cyverse/atmosphere-guides/src/docker_deploy_guide/docker_deploy_guide.md

       --title '2019-06-16 v36-1 deployment' \
       --message 'Atmosphere is down for a Scheduled Maintenance, Today between 9am - 4pm MST.'"
     ```
+    - If there is a separate proxy server or nginx for Atmosphere, switch that over to a maintenance message:
+      ```shell
+      rm /etc/nginx/sites-enabled/proxy.conf
+      ln -s /etc/nginx/sites-available/default /etc/nginx/sites-enabled/default
+      systemctl restart nginx
+      ```

 3. Checkout the correct branch of `atmosphere-docker-secrets` and double-check variables